-Marco Ferrante (born 1980) studied Sanskrit and classical Indian philosophy at Sapienza University of Rome.
-His scientific activity is mainly concerned with Brahmanical philosophical texts (in particular the work of Bhartṛhari and non-dualistic traditions), with a focus on epistemology, metaphysics, linguistics and philosophy of mind.
+Marco Ferrante (born 1980) studied Sanskrit and classical Indian philosophy at the Sapienza University of Rome.
+His scholarly activities are mainly concerned with Brahmanical philosophical texts (in particular, non-dualistic traditions and the work of Bhartṛhari).
+His focus here is on epistemology, metaphysics, linguistics, and philosophy of mind.

-Marco Ferrante joined the IKGA in 2013, participating in the project “Language and action in early Brahmanical philosophy”, led by Vincent Eltschinger and funded by the FWF (Austrian Science Fund).
+Marco Ferrante first joined the IKGA in 2013 within the framework of the project “Language and action in early Brahmanical philosophy,” headed by Vincent Eltschinger and funded by the FWF (Austrian Science Fund).

-Between 2015 and 2018 he worked in the framework of a further FWF-funded project, “A Śaiva interpretation for the Buddhist theory of exclusion (apoha)”, led by Marion Rastelli.
+From 2015 to 2018 he continued at the Institute doing research as part of a further FWF-funded project, “A Śaiva interpretation for the Buddhist theory of exclusion (apoha)," headed by Marion Rastelli.

-Between 2018 and 2020 he was Berggruen Fellow of Comparative Philosophy at the University of Oxford.
+Between 2018 and 2020 he was the Berggruen Fellow of Comparative Philosophy at the University of Oxford.

-In 2020 he joined the project “Deontic logic”, led by Agata Ciabattoni and Elisa Freschi, and funded by WWTF.
+In 2020 he returned to the Institute to do work within the WWTF-funded project “Deontic logic," headed by Agata Ciabattoni and Elisa Freschi.